barend-erasmus/creating-libraries/README.md

 With the parameters added to the function, we can easily change the `fill colors`, `stroke color` and `stroke width` but we won't be able to change the stroke to a `dash array` without any changes to the function.

-We can design this function in different way so that it can be easily extended.
-If we limit the function to logic instead of logic and appearance it would be much easier to extend.
+If this function was designed in a different way, it would have been much easier to extend.

 ## What does a good library look like?